-Section 1 Sampling Techniques and Data
+1.1 Section 1 Sampling Techniques and Data

 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-The laterite ore sample for leaching is a grab sample sourced from a shipping stockpile by laterite supplier SMT in New Caledonia.
-The ore sample grade was requested by QPM to be indicative of the specification required under the terms outlined an ore supply MoU between QPM, SMT and SMGM.
-It did not need to be representative of any specific location and is not considered to be an in situ sample.
-The intermediate aluminium-containing product was sub-sampled from the pilot plant runs.
-This subsample was processed through to aluminium chloride hexahydrate (ACH) The intermediate ACH sample was packed into sealed plastic bags and sent to Lava Blue for processing through to HPA.
+The aluminium hydroxide was a purchased commercial spec feed product.
+The aluminium hydroxide was processed through to aluminium chloride hexahydrate (ACH) at Lava Blue's PRiSM (Predictive Research into Speciality Materials) facility The ACH was processed at PRiSM through to HPA.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 No exploration drilling was undertaken Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No exploration drilling was undertaken Logging • Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+No exploration drilling was undertaken Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 No exploration drilling or logging was undertaken